Cross-Gender Communication in Cyberspace

 girlfriends, or eventual husbands, online.
 Many of their answers were,

-unfortunately, only tangentially relevant to my research, so they have not
+unfortunately, only tangentially relevant to my research, so they have

 been included in the questionnaire results.
 The answers do, however, point